LastPass Enterprise Migration Guide

 Using groups for sharing is the most effective way to provide credential and secret access.
 Groups, like users, can be synced to your organization using SCIM or Directory Connector.

 Permissions for Bitwarden collections can be assigned on the group or user-level.
-This means that each group or user can be configured with permissions for the same collection.
-Collection permissions include options for Read Only and Hide Passwords.
+This means that each group or user can be configured with different permissions for the same collection.
+Collection permissions options include options:

-Bitwarden uses a union of permissions to determine final access permissions for a user and a collection Item (learn more).
+Learn more about permissions here.
+Bitwarden uses a union of permissions to determine final access permissions for a user and a collection.
 For example:

-User A is part of the Tier 1 Support group, which has access to the Support collection, with read-only permission.
+User A is part of the Tier 1 Support group, which has access to the Support collection, with can view permission.

-User A is also a member of the Support Management group, which has access to the Support collection, with read-write access.
+User A is also a member of the Support Management group, which has access to the Support collection, with can edit access.

-In this scenario, User A will be able to read-write to the Collection.
+In this scenario, User A will be able to edit to the Collection.

 The Bitwarden Customer Success team is available 24/7 with priority support for your organizations.
 If you need assistance or have questions, please do not hesitate to contact us.